danmasta/envstr/README.md

 `parseJsonStr(str)` | Takes json formatted string data and transforms it to an env string based on options

 ## Examples
-Use node api to convert object to env string
+Use node API to convert object to env string
 ```js
 const envstr = new Envstr({ export: true, quotes: true, caps: true });